 NZ Eco Electric provides electrical services and MCS approved solar panel (solar photovoltaic - PV) installation in County Durham and the North-East of England.
-We are based in Frosterley in Weardale, County Durham and serve the Dales and surrounging areas.
+We are based in Wolsingham in Weardale, County Durham and serve the Dales and surrounding areas.

 How do solar panels work?

 Solar photovoltaic (PV) panels harness energy from sunlight to produce power in the form of direct current (DC).
 Installed with the panels is an inverter, which converts this DC power into alternating current (AC) - this is the form in which electricity is used in your home.
 Between the inverter and youre existing fuseboard a new electrical meter is installed which measures the electricity that your panels produce.
 It does not measure the electrcity that you use; that is the purpose of your existing electrical meter.